Dark Light

 Journalistic Disclaimer

 I’m completely independent, meaning I accept assignments, but I will never take orders.
 I will always protect the identity of my sources.
 I am only being paid for my reports by the media I work for.
-Yet, you will not only find news and background articles on this website but now and then some opinions as well.
+You will find not only news and background articles on this website but also some opinions.
 Some readers think that journalists should refrain from expressing their personal opinions.
 Otherwise, they wouldn’t be ‘objective’.
-Every article, every report, however, starts with making a subjective choice.
-Therefore, there is no such thing as ‘objective journalism’, although that’s just my opinion.
-Having said that, I do think that careful and transparent journalism does exist.
-That’s the reason why I sometimes publish op-eds or give my views, usually on Twitter.
+However, every article and report starts with making a subjective choice.
+Therefore, there is no ‘objective journalism’, although that’s just my opinion.
+Having said that, I think careful and transparent journalism exists.
+That’s why I sometimes publish op-eds or give my views.
 Now you know what you’re in for.
-It’s up to you to do whatever you like with this disclaimer or with my media productions.
+It’s up to you to do whatever you like with this disclaimer or my media productions.
 I welcome any comments or suggestions.
-Please use the contact form for your input.
+Please use the contact form to provide your input.

-In 2020, I accepted paid assignments from Arte*, BBC Radio*, BFMTVBNR NieuwsradioCGTN Europe*, Euronews*, France 24*, Haagsch CollegeThe iLes EchosNPO Radio en Televisie* and RTL Nederland.
-Since 2017, I teach at IRIS Institute in Paris.
+In 2023, I accepted paid assignments from Arte*, BBC Radio*, BFMTVBNR NieuwsradioCGTN Europe*, Euronews*, France 24*, Haagsch CollegeThe iLes EchosNPO Radio en Televisie*, RTL Nederland and TF1.
+Between 2017 and 2023, I have taught at the IRIS Institute in Paris.
 I am a member of EuropresseNVJ and Transparency International.
 I am also a member of the jury of the European Book Prize and co-founder of the AJT (Association of Journalists for Access to Administrative Documents).

-*These media are partly financed by the government in their respective countries.
-The show BNR Europa that I co-host on BNR receives a contribution from the European Parliament, without any content in return.
+*The government partly finances these media in their respective countries.
+The show BNR Europa, which I co-host on BNR, receives a contribution from the European Parliament without any content in return.
 To my knowledge, the other organisations do not receive any government subsidies.

 Creative Commons License